harish07466/MovieApp-/README.md

 🔗 **Live Preview:-** https://harish07466.github.io/MovieApp-/
 * Note:- If the Link is Not Working in the Chrome Browser, Copy and paste the Link in Other Browsers like (Microsoft Edge, etc....).
+* Important: username and password :- Present in user.json file just copy any one user name & password from the file and give the same for login credentials.

 📸 **Screenshots:**